 Add a new data node on the access node to be used by distributed hypertables.
 The data node is automatically used by distributed hypertables that are created after the data node has been added, while existing distributed hypertables require an additional

 If the data node already exists, the command aborts with either an error or a notice depending on the value of

 For security purposes, only superusers or users with necessary privileges can add data nodes (see below for details).
 When adding a data node, the access node also tries to connect to the data node and therefore needs a way to authenticate with it.
 TimescaleDB currently supports several different such authentication methods for flexibility (including trust, user mappings, password, and certificate methods).
 Please refer to [Setting up Multi-Node TimescaleDB][multinode] for more information about node-to-node authentication.

-bootstrap is false, the function will attempt to bootstrap the data node by:
+bootstrap is false, the function attempts to bootstrap the data node by: